[IM]PACT Internship leads to new life plans, new lives in Christ

 How do interns grow through the summer?

-Together with Converge global workers, interns reflected on life events and how God used those events to wire each person’s identity, Hartsell explained.
+Together with Converge global workers, interns reflected on life events and how God used those events to wire each person’s identity, the intern explained.
 Next, the [IM]PACT team identified their values and wrote a life statement of their passions and gifts.

-“I exist to honor God and to help others by serving and building relationships,” Hartsell learned in the process.
+“I exist to honor God and to help others by serving and building relationships,” the intern learned in the process.
 For him, he likes being on a team of people who are working together to advance the gospel.

 Now, he knows his passions and gifts better and sees a way forward.
 His next step is seeking leadership development and studying theology at a university.